Dario-Galanti/popDMRs_refine/README.md

 [1_join_fragmented_DMRs.py](https://github.com/Dario-Galanti/popDMRs_refine/blob/main/1_join_fragmented_DMRs.py) <br/>
 [DMR pipeline](https://github.com/EpiDiverse/dmr) fragmentation acts differently depending on context (CpG, CHG or CHH), sometimes leading to CHH-DMRs being particularly "fragmented".
 This python script joins all comparison-specific DMRs that are closer than a user-defined distance (default 146bp as fragmentation default in the DMR pipeline) and have the same directionality (higher methylation in the same comparison group).
-DMR length distribution can be compared between the 3 contexts with reg_length_distr_bycont.py and distance between subsequent DMRs with DMR_distance_distr.py.
+DMR length distribution (left figure below) should be checked to see if very small DMRs are more abundant and if there are differences between contexts.
+But especially the distribution of distance between subsequent DMRs (right figure below) should be observed to see if very close DMRs are over-represented.
+This can be done with [DMR_distance_distr.py](https://github.com/Dario-Galanti/popDMRs_refine/blob/main/DMR_distance_distr.py).
-An enrichment of short and close DMRs as in the figure below suggests excessive "fragmentation".
+An over-representation of short and close DMRs as in the figures below suggests excessive "fragmentation".

 ![image](https://user-images.githubusercontent.com/58292612/121940472-6e80a580-cd4e-11eb-964f-25de4ee85b5e.png)